Fabrizio-Caruso/8bitC/8bitC_ENG.md

 <h2 id="definitions">Definitions</h2>
 <p>In this article we will refer to <em>system</em>, <em>target</em> and <em>architecture</em> with the following meanings:</p>
 <ul>
-<li>A <em>system</em> is any kind of processor-equipped machine such as computers, consoles, hand-helds, scientigic calculators, embedded systems, etc.</li>
+<li>A <em>system</em> is any kind of processor-equipped machine such as computers, consoles, hand-helds, scientific calculators, embedded systems, etc.</li>
-<li>A <em>target</em> of a compiler is any kind of <em>system</em> supported by the compiler, i.e., a system for which the compiler provides specific support with libraries and the generator of a binary in the specific format.</li>
+<li>A <em>target</em> of a compiler is any kind of <em>system</em> supported by the compiler, i.e., a system for which the compiler provides specific support with libraries and the generator of a binary in a format that is usable by an emulator and/or real hardware.</li>
 <li>An <em>architecture</em> is a processor family (e.g., Intel 8080, MOS 6502, etc.).
 Therefore a <em>target</em> has an <em>architecture</em> that corresponds to its processor.
-So it has only one architecture unless if it has more than two or more processors belonging to two different families (such as the Commodore 128, which has both a Z80 and a 6502-derived processor)</li>
+So it has only one architecture unless if it has two or more processors belonging to different families (such as the Commodore 128, which has both a Z80 and a 6502-derived processor)</li>
 </ul>
 <h2 id="multi-target-cross-compilers">Multi-target cross-compilers</h2>
 <p>In order to produce binaries from source code we recommend <em>multi-target</em> <em>cross-compilers</em> (i.e., compilers that are run on a modern PC and that produce binaries for multiple <em>targets</em>).</p>
 <h3 id="cross-compilers-vs-native-compilers">Cross-compilers vs native compilers</h3>
 <p>We do not recommend the use of <em>native</em> compilers because they would be inconvenient (even if used inside an accellerated emulator) and would never produce the same kind of optimized code due to the limitated resources of the 8-bit system.</p>
 <p>In particular we will refer to the following <em>multi-targer</em> <em>cross-compilers</em>:</p>
-<p>We will refer in particular to the following <em>multi-target</em> <em>cross-compilers</em>:</p>

 <table>
 <thead>